-The Council of Student Leaders (COSL) will consist of the following elected officers: President, President-Elect, Vice President, Vice-President Elect, Treasurer, Treasurer-Elect, Secretary, Secretary-Elect, Activities Director, Breakthrough to Nursing Director(s), Junior Class Representative(s), Senior Class Representative(s), Junior Class Historian, Senior Class Historian.
+The Council of Student Leaders (COSL) will consist of the following elected officers for each class: President, Vice President, Treasurer, Secretary, Class Representative(s), Class Historian.
 The faculty advisors and faculty sponsors shall serve as ex-officio members without a vote.

-Any student member maintaining a grade level of C or above, who is active in TWU-FSN Student Nurses Association projects and is nominated by current membership at a regularly scheduled meeting is eligible to hold a leadership position.
+Leadership qualifications: Any student member maintaining a grade level of C or above, who is active in TWU-FSN Student Nurses Association projects and is nominated by current membership at a regularly scheduled meeting is eligible to hold a leadership position.
+Faculty advisors must approve all nominations prior to elections.